JaronHel/MiniGaT/README.md

 ## Build

 -- !!
-MAKE SURE TO BE ON THE RIGHT BRANCH !! --
+Make sure to be on the right branch !! --
-- ng b --output-path docs --base-href /MiniGaT/
+- `ng b --output-path docs --base-href /MiniGaT/`
-- git add .
+- `git add .`
-- git commit -m "build"
+- `git commit -m "build"`
-- git push
+- `git push`

 -- !!
-If you encounter a fetch error use:
+If you encounter a fetch error -- !!
-- git fetch
+- `git fetch`

 ## Running unit tests